Kartarpur, India

 Kartarpur is a town, near the city of Jalandhar in Jalandhar district in the Indian state of Punjab and is located in the Doaba region of the state.
 It was founded by the fifth Guru of the Sikhs, Guru Arjan.

 History

+Kartarpur was founded by Guru Arjan.
+It was the "new" Kartarpur, as the "old" Kartarpur had been established earlier by Guru Nanak in the 1520s in present-day Narowal district of Pakistani Punjab.
 In April 1635, a battle occurred here between the Sikhs, led by Guru Hargobind, and the Mughals, having been instigated against the Sikhs by Painde Khan.
+The Sodhi descendants of Guru Hargobind through his grandson Dhir Mal (son of Baba Gurditta) resided at Kartarpur.

 Geography

 Kartarpur is located at 31.44°N 75.5°E. It has an average elevation of 228 metres (748 feet).

 It is situated at a distance of 15 km from Jalandhar towards Amritsar on G.T.
 Road (National Highway 1).